4est-is-Forrest/square-iron/content/docs/Email Toolset/_index.md

 So long as the first two are provided on each email, the scripts have everything they need to accurately create any number of email tickets in rapid succession.

-#### **_Example Case_**

-If a user sends an email with the following subject line:

-_Help Desk - I'm unable to log into my email, pls halp_

-An agent would add, at the very least, the following and save the email:

-_Help Desk - I'm unable to log into my email, pls halp %%Client1%% {{Email Group's Ticket Queue}}_

 #### **_The Arguments_**

 **( % ) Client codes** determine what customer to create the ticket under and therefore who to charge.